JoeKnittel/joeknittel.github.io/_posts/2021-02-21-Creating-an-App-With-R-Shiny.md

 ### Most Common Structure

-The best way to structure a shiny app is to break each of the three main components into its own R script file.
+The best way to structure a shiny app (in my humble opinion) is to break each of the three main components into its own R script file.
 Doing so makes it easier to keep your code organized, which is especially important if your app has many widgets and/or complex logic defining the widgets' behavior.

 Below, we describe the three files in this configuration.